 - Press Windows key + R, type services.msc, and click ok,

-- This will open windows services console,
+- This will open the Windows services console,

 - Right-click on Windows Update service and select stop,

-- Now double click on Windows update service to open its properties and change the startup type disable.
+- Now double click on Windows update service to open its properties and change the startup type to disable.

-- Click apply and ok to make save the changes
+- Click Apply and ok to make save the changes

-Clear Windows update cache
+Reset Windows update cache

-- Again open the windows service console and start the update service.
+Again open the Windows service console and start the update service.

-Note: don’t worry about update cache files, next time when you check for windows updates this will download a fresh copy from the Microsoft server.
+Note: don’t worry about Update cache files, next time when you check for Windows updates this will download a fresh copy from the Microsoft server.

 Disable Automatic Maintenance

-- On the next screen, you will notice few options on the left sidebar, click Change Security and Maintenance settings.
+- On the next screen, you will notice a few options on the left sidebar, click Change Security and Maintenance settings.

 - Then Deselect Automatic Maintenance and lastly, click OK to disable the service.

 Check system file corruption

 Again if Windows system files are corrupted or missing you might experience different problems, System freezes or Windows 11 slow performance.
 Run DISM command and system file checker utility that repairs the system image and restores corrupted system files with correct ones.